 - review the plan and processes regularly.
 Build this in to the plan at the beginning to save time later

-What to consider for your Health and Safety plan:
+What to consider for the plan:

 - accident prevention – considering severe hazards such as chemicals and radiation as well as more common hazards such as heavy lifting, manual lifting and trailing electrical leads